 Figure 20.
 Formed protein groups

 Generally, this approach works well to eliminate false assignments, however, in certain instances, it can result in a protein that may actually be found in the sample being eliminated for consideration and thus is not seen in Scaffold's other views.
 Unfortunately, changing the filter settings has no effect upon this type of grouping algorithm.
-A different approach can now be tried by using the clustering option available in Scaffold 4.
+A different approach can now be tried by using the protein clustering option.
 The new grouping algorithm does not forcefully assign peptides uniquely to a protein but considers shared peptides among different proteins.